grafana/grafana/docs/sources/enterprise/saml/set-up-saml-with-okta.md

 ---
+aliases:
+- /docs/grafana/latest/enterprise/saml/set-up-saml-with-okta/
-title: 'Set up SAML authentication with Okta in Grafana'
+description: This is a guide to set up SAML authentication with Okta in Grafana
+keywords:
+- grafana
+- saml
+- documentation
+- saml-auth
+- enterprise
-menuTitle: 'SAML authentication with Okta'
+menuTitle: SAML authentication with Okta
-description: 'This is a guide to set up SAML authentication with Okta in Grafana'
+title: Set up SAML authentication with Okta in Grafana
-keywords: ['grafana', 'saml', 'documentation', 'saml-auth', 'enterprise']
 weight: 30
 ---